TobseTobse/OpenWrt_NordVPN_WireGuard/README.md

 This should download all the scripts in this project.

 Please stay tuned.
-I will need to implement some more things.
+I need to implement some more things.
 Final update will be here within the next hours.
 Thanks for your patience.